Tips and Guidelines for Time and Temperature Control (TCS) Foods

 Get prepared for your food manager exam by enrolling in our food safety course.

 TCS Foods: What and Why

-It’s impossible to eliminate bacteria entirely from food or food prep environments.
-However, some foods provide a better environment than others for rapid bacterial growth: those that are moist, high in carbs or protein, and have a neutral or slightly acidic pH.
+It's impossible to eliminate bacteria entirely from food or food prep environments.
+However, some foods provide a better environment than others for rapid bacterial growth: those that are moist, high in carbs or proteins, and have a neutral or slightly acidic pH.

 - Meat, Poultry, Fish, Shellfish, and Crustaceans

 - Cooked Potato, Pasta, Rice, Beans, and Vegetables

 - Dishes containing any of the above, including pastries, pies, custards, mayonnaise, and prepared salads